-Recently, a sighted friend at my college asked me how I was able to navigate campus with a blindness cane better than they could without one.
+Recently, a sighted friend at my college asked me how I was able to navigate campus with a blindness cane better than they could without one, and I responded by showing them my list of addresses to memorize in college.
 I have gotten lost several times on campus, but I have found that having important campus addresses input into my phone, as well as memorized, has helped me tremendously with learning to navigate.
-Here are the fifteen addresses I keep immediately for reference.
-This is also a great list of places to go over during orientation and mobility instruction.
+Here are the fifteen most important addresses to memorize in college from my own personal experience.
+This is also a great list of places to go over during orientation and mobility instruction for students with visual impairments.

 General campus address